Emerging

 Chapter/National EAP

-- Must be a member Level 1 Institute member.
+- Must be a registered architect member of the Institute

 - Must be within 15 years of graduation of the AACA Accredited Master of Architecture degree (or equivalent) and have first been registered as an Architect anywhere in Australia, not more than 10 years ago and must be currently registered with any of the Architect Registration Boards in Australia.